lixo19858/GitBook-HyperliquidRecoveryBot/en/faq.md

 ### Q: How long does the recovery process take?
 **A:** Usually takes 3-8 minutes, depending on:
 - Asset types and quantities
-- Whether perpetual contract assets need conversion
+- Whether spot and perp assets need liquidation
 - Network congestion conditions
 - Transaction confirmation speed